razee-io/Razee/README.md

    2. Click **Sign in with GitHub**.
    3. Select the GitHub organization that you connected RazeeDash to.
-The Razeedash console opens automatically.
+The RazeeDash console opens automatically.
-   4. Verify that you can access deployment information about your Kubernetes resource in Razeedash.
+   4. Verify that you can access deployment information about your Kubernetes resource in RazeeDash.

-4. Optional: Configure Razeedash to display the cluster name instead of the cluster ID.
-By default, all Kubernetes resources that you watch in a cluster are listed with their cluster ID in the Razeedash console.
+4. Optional: Configure RazeeDash to display the cluster name instead of the cluster ID.
+By default, all Kubernetes resources that you watch in a cluster are listed with their cluster ID in the RazeeDash console.
 You can change this setting and instead display the cluster name or any other string to help you find the Kubernetes resources of a cluster more quickly.
    1. In your cluster, create a Kubernetes configmap that looks similar to the following.
-Enter the name that you want to display in Razeedash in the `data.name` section.
+Enter the name that you want to display in RazeeDash in the `data.name` section.
 In the following example, you change the cluster ID to `razee-1`.